nathmenini/ReversalDistanceML/README.md

-# Projeto Final - MO640
+# Final Project - MO640

-O principal objetivo deste projeto é estimar a distância de reversão de permutações sem orientação de genes, baseando-se em técnicas de _machine learning_ como, por exemplo, Regressão Linear e Redes Neurais.
+The main goal of this project is estimate the reversal distance of permutations without gene orientation using machine learning techniques, such as linear regression and neural networks.

+Please, if you have any question send a message to nathmenini@gmail.com.

-## Estudantes
+## Developers:
-Jorge Luiz Machado da Silva
+Nathália Menini (nathmenini@gmail.com), Jorge Luiz Machado da Silva (jre-jl@hotmail.com), and Sergio Zumpano Arnosti
-Email: jre-jl@hotmail.com

-Nathália Menini
-Email: nathmenini@gmail.com

-Sergio Zumpano Arnosti
-Email: serza.arnosti@gmail.com
+(serza.arnosti@gmail.com)